plutomi/plutomi/scripts/README.md

 ## Deploying

-As stated in the [root README](../README.md), the frontend is a NextJS app on [Cloudflare Pages](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nextjs-site/) and the API is a Rust + Axum container on [Fly.io](https://fly.io/docs/speedrun/).
+As shown in the [root README](../README.md), the frontend is a NextJS app on [Cloudflare Pages](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nextjs-site/) and the API is a Rust + Axum container on [Fly.io](https://fly.io/docs/speedrun/).
 To deploy either, you can run:

 ```bash
 $ scripts/deploy/web.sh